 Updated on April 7, 2016

-As someone who went back to college later in life, and as a parent who paid for the first child’s private education, and has another one currently in college, I understand the benefits of seeking out scholarship opportunities.
+As someone who went back to college later in life, this and as a parent who paid for the first child’s private education, malady and has another one currently in college, stuff I understand the benefits of seeking out scholarship opportunities.
 It would have been a tremendous help to know that we were most likely eligible for something, even if it was small.

 Once I started to work in education, I was shocked to learn how much money goes un-awarded because people just don’t apply.
 I also discovered that grant and scholarship aid for full-time students continues to increase.
 According to College Board, 53% of college tuition is paid for through scholarships and grants, but there is still a lot of money that goes un-awarded due to lack of applicants.